nesi/hpc_training/_lessons/maui-and-mahuika/10-building-code-on-maui.md

 ### Overview

 Building Fortran, C, or C++ code on the XC50 platform requires using the Cray programming environment.
 From a user perspective, the programming environment consists of a set of environment modules that select a compiler, essential libraries such as the MPI library, a CPU target, and more.
 The build process on the XC50 thus differs slightly from a standard Linux system.
 Non-compiled code, such as Python or R programs, do not use the programming environment.
-Note, however, that loading a module provided by NeSI/NIWA to get access to, e.g., Anaconda Python, may change the Cray programming environment in that Cray environment modules may be swapped.
+Note, however, that loading a module provided by NeSI/NIWA to get access to, e.g., the "RegCM" code, may change the Cray programming environment in that Cray environment modules may be swapped.

 **Important:**